 This introductory college-level course focuses on effective oral and written communication skills and the development of analytical abilities through various reading and writing assignments.
 Students must be able to demonstrate competence in writing mechanics, including grammar, structure and logical content development when writing essays, summaries, and short reports.
-Rhetorical modes include description, contrast, illustration and process demonstration.
+Rhetorical modes may include description, compare/contrast, personal experience, definition, illustration and process demonstration.
 Oral presentation skills are developed through the delivery of two speeches on related topics.